- Issue created by @drunken monkey

 Instead of opening a 2.x branch for this I’d like to keep this backwards compatible, i.e., allow both attributes and annotations for a while (probably as long as Core does).
 Not sure if it’s possible to trigger deprecation warnings when the annotation is used (doesn’t seem like it, as Core doesn’t do that either as far as I can tell), but if so that’s also something we should do.

-We can then add a note to the release notes to say that the 2.0.0 version of the module will drop support for plugin annotations (whenever we’ll get round to start work on that).
+We can then add a note to the release notes to say that the 2.0.0 version of the module will drop support for plugin annotations (whenever we’ll get round to start work on that).Probably we should then also have some test plugins that use annotations instead of attributes, to make sure those indeed keep working as they should.

-• 🇺🇸United States TR Cascadia
+- 🇺🇸United States tr Cascadia

 Thanks.
 I was asking because it's a bit of work, and if it's not going to be used/needed/wanted in the near future it's not really worth doing now because I'll have to keep rebasing the MR to try to keep it relevant.
 I have converted something like a dozen different plugin types to Attributes, so I am already familiar with the process and it would be relatively straightforward for me to do this now.
 But as time goes on all the little details are going to get fuzzy ...

 Actually, in D11, all but one or two of the Core plugin types have been converted to Attributes already, and those few are being worked on.
-See 📌 [meta] Convert all core plugin types to attribute discovery Active .
+See 📌 [meta] Convert all core plugin types to attribute discovery Postponed .
 I think search_api uses a *lot* of Core plugin types.
 Especially Views plugins.
 And search_api of course defines its own plugin types.

 I'm not so worried about whether it's 10.2 or 10.3, I think my concern would be that Annotation discovery is set to be REMOVED in D11, at which point your module will stop working in D11.
 I personally find it easier to take the time and get things like this put into place before the deadline, rather than having to scramble to get the module working again when that deadline comes.